Introduction

 What are some of the specific roles that should be played by different stakeholders when addressing the problem of alcohol abuse among the elderly?

 This last question is related to the question above.
 In this section, the researcher will investigate the role of various stakeholders in addressing the problem of alcohol abuse among the elderly.
-It will involve identifying these stakeholders and explaining their role in the fight against this social problem.
+It will involve identifying these stakeholders, and explaining their role in the fight against this social problem.

-Each of the questions above is expected to direct the researcher into looking for specific information from the sources available in order to obtain specific answers to them.
+Each of the questions above is expected to direct the researcher into looking for specific information from the sources available to obtain specific answers to them.
 Any information that does not directly respond to the above questions will be considered irrelevant.
 Based on the above questions, the researcher developed some research hypotheses below.

-H1.
+- H1.
 The elderly alcoholics are the worst affected group by the effects of alcohol abuse.

-H2.
+- H2.
 Society is socially and economically affected by the problem of alcohol abuse by the elderly.

-H3.
+- H3.
 The best way of addressing the problem of alcohol abuse by the elderly should involve both medical and psychological strategies.

-H4.
+- H4.
 Every member of society has an important role to play when addressing the problem of alcohol abuse among the elderly.

 Review of Strategy

 The researcher will heavily rely on online sources of information when collecting data.
-Using online sources of data will be the second approach to managing data for this research.
+Using online sources of information will be the second approach to collecting information for this research.
 Some of the relevant books for this research may be readily available through online sources.
 Most of the journal articles that will be used in this study are expected to come from online databases.
 Some of the databases that are reliable enough to provide relevant journal articles for this research include JSTOR, Oxford Journals, NCBI Databases, CINAHL, AMED, EMBASE, MEDLINE, and EBSCO.
 These are reputable databases that have reliable peer-reviewed journals that may offer the researcher a good source of information for the research.
 The researcher has also developed a strategy for collecting grey literature.
 This will be collected from the school or public libraries by directly engaging the librarians and asking for their help in identifying such materials.
-The researcher will also make a direct request to some of the scholars who authored such materials within this institution.
+The researcher will also make direct requests to some of the scholars who authored such materials within this institution.

 Analysis and Synthesis of Data

 The research will only rely on the data collected from books, journal articles, newspapers, and other relevant online sources.
 The analysis of this data will involve a careful analysis of the findings of these authors, identification of any conflict of the information they present, the validity of their research process, and the ethical procedures they followed.
-When synthesizing the data from these sources, this research will be keen to base the conclusion on the study’s validity and reliability.
+When synthesizing the information from these sources, this research will be keen to base the conclusion on the study’s validity and reliability.

 Resources required

-According to Fink (2010), it is always necessary to define all resources that may be required before starting the implementation process in order to determine the feasibility of the project.
-It is still common for such projects to fail along the way because the project’s needs were not clearly defined.
-The research will need some specific resources that will need to be used in order to achieve the desired result from this project.
-The first resource that will be required for this research will be time to conduct the investigation.
-There are stages that will be involved in collecting data, and at each location, it will be essential to define the time needed to complete all the activities.
-This is illustrated in the Gantt chart below.
+This is defined in the Gantt chart below.
 Books, journal articles, and magazines found in the university library will be among other resources that will be needed in this study.
 Stable internet connectivity and a personal computer, most preferably a laptop, will be necessary for data collection and compilation of the report.
-The researcher may also need an amount of money not exceeding £450 in order to subscribe to some of the databases mentioned above and to complete some of the tasks that may require some form of payment.
+The researcher may also need an amount of money not exceeding £450 to subscribe to some of the databases mentioned above and to complete some of the tasks that may need some form of payment.
 This will include printing and binding services once the document has been finalized.
 The researcher will also obtain the necessary permission from relevant authorities at different stages of this research.
-This is not only meant to maintain ethics in the study but also to ensure that the researcher gets appropriate guidance from the authorities whenever it may be necessary.
+This is not only meant to maintain ethics in the research, but also to ensure that the researcher gets relevant guidance from the authorities whenever it may be necessary.

 Work plan